Mohamed-diabakhate/monolith/estfor/README.md

 # EstFor Asset Collection System

-A Docker-based system for collecting and storing EstFor Kingdom assets in MongoDB.
+A comprehensive Docker-based system for collecting, storing, and managing EstFor Kingdom assets with integrated game definitions and type-safe API endpoints.

 ## 🏗️ Architecture